 Absolutely!
 Our expertise is in streamlining workflows and building secure access-controlled on-line database applications.

 In the context of business database application development, workflow design is coming up with the steps to complete a data entry task.
-Before you can create an order, you have to select the products being ordered and enter the customer billing and shipping information.
-Likewise, before you can assemble a finished product, you must identify the components going into that assembly before you can group them under a new finished goods bill of materials.
+For example, before you can create an order you have to select the products and enter the customer address information.
+Another example, when creating a manufacturing bill of materials you must first enter the component parts going into that assembly before you can group them under a new finished goods bill of materials.

 Transaction Editor enables you to create and edit transactions.
 The variety and order of performing those transactions (workflows) may vary from user to user.
 For example, an order is created by first selecting products, then entering customer contact and delivery information.
 Whereas, a help desk workflow will start by querying customer contact information, then viewing or editing orders.
 The design of the workflows drive how users interact with the application.
 Transaction Editor lets users share an interface, while we help them customize their own workflows.

 For a more technical definition try WikiPedia's Workflow.